AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 * Expiry of the credit card.
 * Payment is declined for any recurring payment cycle.

-**Canceled initiated:** An order moves into this state when the Captivate Prime Administrator deactivates the account.
+**Canceled initiated:** An order moves into this state when the Learning Manager Administrator deactivates the account.
 The order then moves into a canceled state after receiving the cancellation confirmation of the order.

 ## Update subscription details {#updatesubscriptiondetails}